Separability Idempotents and Multiplier Algebras

 for all $c\in C$ and $b\in B$.
 We call $E$ {\it full} if the left and right legs of $E$ are all of $B$ and $C$ respectively. $\square$\einspr

-Again, the reader should compare this with the notion of a {\it full coproduct} as given in [VD-W3].
-If $E$ is regular, the left and right legs can also be defined with the factors $1\ot c$ and $b\ot 1$ on the other side of $E$.
+Again, the reader should compare this with the notion of a {\it full coproduct} as given in Definition 1.4 of [VD-W3].
+In the regular case, the left and right legs can also be defined with the factors $1\ot c$ and $b\ot 1$ on the other side of $E$.
 This will give the same subspaces.
 See similar results in [VD-W1], [VD-W2] and [VD-W3] where related topics are treated. \nl We have the following easy consequences.

-\inspr{1.3} Proposition \rm Let $E$ be full.
+\inspr{1.2} Proposition \rm Let $E$ be full.
 Then any element in $B$ is a linear combination of elements of the form $(\iota\ot\omega)(E(1\ot c))$ with $c\in C$ and $\omega$ a linear functional on $C$.
 Similarly, any element in $C$ is a linear combination of elements of the form $(\omega\ot\iota)((b\ot 1)E)$ where $b\in B$ and with $\omega$ a linear functional on $B$. $\square$\einspr In the regular case, we can also take expressions with $b$ and $c$ on the other side.
 The proof is easy, see e.g.\ Section 1 in [VD-W1] and in [VD-W2] where similar results are proven.

-\inspr{1.4} Proposition \rm Let $E$ be full.
+\inspr{1.3} Proposition \rm Let $E$ be full.
 Then we have, for $b\in B$ and $c\in C$, that